All posts by admin

 Conclusion

 Light is no longer just a utility; it is a force that shapes how people think, feel, and perform.
 Human-Centric Lighting combines biology, psychology, and technology to create spaces that are healthier, more productive, and more sustainable.
 For businesses, schools, hospitals, and hospitality providers, this represents a shift in how spaces are designed and experienced.
-Platforms like the Canada Light+Design Expo bring this transformation into focus.
+Platforms like the Canada Light Expo bring this transformation into focus.
 By connecting exhibitors who are pushing the boundaries of Human-Centric Lighting with the organizations seeking real-world solutions, the show creates an ecosystem where ideas become applications.
 It is here that the future of lighting takes form intelligent, sustainable, and deeply human.

 Date: 12–13 November 2025